 YEARS IN OPERATION

-The Laudato sì Challenge Foundation is now in its fifth year.
+The Laudato sì Challenge Foundation is now in its eighth year.

 COMMITMENTS MADE